JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 ### **4.3.
 Function Parameters**

-Function can have zero or more parameters.
+The function can have zero or more parameters.
 Parameters are variables that are used to pass values to a function.
 They are declared in the function definition.
 The values passed to a function are called arguments.

 **Examples:**